-Krog St. Market
+Krog Street Market

-Wrecking Bar Burger
+Wrecking Bar burger

 Wrecking Bar BrewpubAddress and Info

 The fact that you’re eating a burger in a place that brews its own beer is alluring enough, but let’s talk about the signature burger.
 It’s made using grass-fed beef from Southeast Family Farms (a network of generational GA farmers organized by beef purveyor Halperns’), whose juiciness and flavor mix perfectly with shreds of iceberg lettuce, vine-ripe tomatoes, fontal cheese, mustard, and dill pickle.
-If this sounds perfect as is, just wait until they add the bacon slices.
+If this sounds perfect as is, wait until they add the bacon slices.